im-github-training/1-introduction-to-github/.github/steps/1-step.md

 ## Wrapping Things Up

-Phew, that was a whirlwind tour of Git, let's end things on a high-note.

-Once you're ready, push your changes back to GitHub.
+Phew, that was a whirlwind tour of Git, let's end things on a high-note and push your changes back to GitHub.

-We'll grade your work and update your repo's `README.md` with instructions for Lesson 2.

 <!--
 ```shellSession